 The following is a list of the items that I recommend for students who are training as private pilots.

-Pilot Log Book: I prefer the Gleim logbook.
-It has a bit more space for writing down what we did in a flight and has all the necessary pre-printed endorsements, including the one for the TSA.
+Pilot Log Book: I prefer the Gleim logbook (please don’t get a Jeppesen logbook) It has a bit more space for writing down what we did in a flight and has all the necessary pre-printed endorsements, including the one for the TSA.
 You need this on the first flight.
-I usually keep a supply of these for students – $10
+I usually keep a supply of these for students – $12, which is often cheaper than buying online including shipping.

 Small Spiral Notebook: I recommend this type of notebook.
 It’s small enough to fit easily in the plane and a bag.
 The spiral is large enough to hold a pen easily.
 It has a couple of pockets to slip a few papers into.
 You need this, plus an appropriate pen on the first flight to take notes.
 This should set you back less than $5.

 Fuel Tester: While each of the planes should have a fuel tester, they sometimes are broken or go missing.
 I recommend getting your own.
-These can be purchased online or locally for less than $10.
+These can be purchased online or locally for less than $10 – the test tube style fits better in some bags, but the sample cup can be easier to use.

-AF/D (Airport and Facility / Directory): In the past, I recommended purchasing a hard copy of this.
-Now I find that students can get by fine with getting information off AirNav as needed and maybe having an AF/D in pdf format or an appropriate app for their phone or tablet.
+Chart Supplement (formerly Airport and Facility / Directory): In the past, I recommended purchasing a hard copy of this.
+Now I find that students can get by fine with getting information off AirNav as needed and maybe having an Chart Supplement in pdf format or an appropriate app for their phone or tablet.

 Flight Computer and Plotter: The E6B flight computer is amazing little circular slide rule.
 You will need an E6B and plotter as you prepare for your cross country flights and your written test.
 I usually have a few extra of these available for $25.